mpanighetti/dnd5e-updated-reincarnate-tables/ch-2-reincarnate.md

 # Chapter 2: Reincarnate

-Replace the _Reincarnate_ spell's description with the following text:
+Replace the _Reincarnate_ spell's description with the following text and tables:

 You touch a dead creature or a piece of one.
 If the creature has been dead no longer than 10 days, the spell forms a new body for it and calls the soul to enter that body.
 Roll 1d54 and consult the **Reincarnation Options** table and all subsequent tables to determine the body's species, or the GM chooses another playable species.
-The dead creature or piece of one can be any creature type represented by a species, ancestry, or variant in any of the tables below; for example, a dead creature with the Fey creature type can be targeted because there are Fey species on these tables, such as the Fairy or Satyr, but a dead creature with the Beast creature type cannot be targeted because they are not represented on these tables.
+The dead creature or piece of one can be any creature type represented by a species, ancestry, or variant in any of the tables below: **Construct**, **Fey**, **Humanoid**, **Monstrosity**, or **Ooze**.
+For example, a dead creature with the Fey creature type can be targeted because there are Fey species on these tables, such as the Fairy or Satyr, but a dead creature with the Beast creature type cannot be targeted because they are not represented on these tables.

 ## Reincarnation Options
 | d54 | Species |